SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 and present variable information about that parameter.
 They are collected as named values in a JSON-object.

-Currently 2 qualifiers are defined:
+Currently 3 qualifiers are defined:

 - "t"
-    The timestemp when the parameter has changed or was verified/measured (when no timestamp is given, the ECS may use the arrival time of the update message as the timestamp).
+    The timestamp when the parameter has changed or was verified/measured (when no timestamp is given, the ECS may use the arrival time of the update message as the timestamp).
     It SHOULD be given, if the SEC node has a synchronized time, the format is that of a UNIX time stamp, i.e. seconds since 1970-01-01T00:00:00+00:00Z,